Life Insurance with Bipolar Disorder.

 What rate (or price) can I qualify for?

 What you’re going to find when applying for a traditional term or whole life insurance policy after having been diagnosed with Bipolar Disorder is that the most “lenient” life insurance companies will typically “cap” one’s approval rate at a Standard Plus rate.

 An individual who has been diagnosed with Bipolar Disorder will be able to qualify for a traditional term or whole life insurance policy at a “better than normal” rate.

 “Which isn’t all that bad all things considered!”

 The problem with this is that not everyone who has been diagnosed with Bipolar Disorder will be able to qualify for this rate for several different reasons.

 To be able to qualify for a Standard Plus rate as a “Bipolar applicant” you’re going to need to be able to demonstrate that your condition has remained stable for a minimum of one year, and you’re going to also need to demonstrate that your condition hasn’t added any additional “baggage” to your application:

 - Etc, etc…

-In addition to being able to demonstrate that you have your Bipolar Disorder under control, you’re also going to need to be able to qualify for a Standard Plus rate based on other health related topics.
+In addition to demonstrating that you have your Bipolar Disorder under control, you’re also going to need to be able to qualify for a Standard Plus rate based on other health-related topics.
 For example: